Updated: Oct 17

 Let me begin with a question I remember being asked to me often :

-Q. : Why I have less friends in Indian Travel & Hospitality Industry even after being there and done all ?
+Q.: Why do I have fewer friends in the Indian Travel and Hospitality Industry even after being there and doing all?

-What worries me is that this toxic culture is now being offlate entered even in institutions from where the future staffers are getting educated.
-Yes you read it right , I called it #toxicculture
+What worries me is that this toxic culture is now being officially entered even in institutions from where future staffers are getting educated.
+Yes you read it right, I called it #toxicculture

 "Stop justifying 'some level of arrogance' as a 'manifestation of confidence'." - Vineet Mohan.

 "Confidence is a powerful, positive thing, but only when it’s tempered by a healthy dose of humility." - Ted Rubin.

 Arrogance is self-centered and distances you from others whereas confidence will strengthen your bond and help build trust.
 Yes, it is often said the other way around that confidence at the workplace shouldn't be taken as arrogance; I say: the same way arrogance too can't be mistaken as confidence in business.

 #Disclaimer: The above content is completely based on personal experience and shouldn't be taken as a generic reflection of the industry as a whole.
 The author further aims for this article to be an eye-opener and not to be taken as a critic-peace.

 Confidence at the workplace: Understand the difference and be a better professional.